-My art practice investigates diverse relationships and systems within natural and manmade environments.
-Fascinated by flight or disorientation, I merge together disparate experiences to create new narratives, perspectives, and cultures.
+My art practice investigates diverse, interdependent, and symbiotic relationships within natural and manmade environments.
+Fascinated by alternative realities, disorientation, and flight, I amalgamate disparate experiences to create new narratives, perspectives, and theories.
 The goal is to identify how patterns and symbols of influence impact perception, social behavior, institutions, history, and truth.

 Jenny E. Balisle earned a B.A. in Art and Communication from the University of Wisconsin-Stevens Point and a M.F.A. from the Academy of Art College in San Francisco.
-She has exhibited in numerous solo and group shows including the de Young Museum Artist-in-Residence, Art Museum of Los Gatos, Gallery 555 of the Oakland Museum of California, Chicago Cultural Center, Korean Cultural Center, Harvard University, Farmington Museum, Museu Brasileiro Sao Paulo, and Shanghai Oil Painting & Sculpture Institute Art Museum in China.
+Exhibits include the de Young Museum Artist-in-Residence, Orange County Center for Contemporary Art, Chicago Cultural Center, Korean Cultural Center, Harvard University, Farmington Museum, Museu Brasileiro Sao Paulo, and Shanghai Oil Painting & Sculpture Institute Art Museum.

-Her work has been featured in such publications as ZYZZYVA journal, Sculptural Pursuits Magazine, The Drum Literary Magazine, and NONPROFIT QUATERLY.
-She was also commissioned for the original Hearts in San Francisco public art and South San Francisco Utility Box Mural Project.
+Her work has been featured in such publications as The Huffington Post, WOMENCINEMAKERS, A5 Magazine, ZYZZYVA, The Drum Literary Magazine, and Sculptural Pursuits Magazine.
+Public art includes The Cube Art Project, Hearts in San Francisco, and South San Francisco Utility Box Mural Project.

-Balisle currently works as an artist, curator, advocate, writer, lecturer, and M.F.A. instructor at the Academy of Art University.
+Balisle currently works as an artist, curator, advocate, writer, lecturer, and instructor at the Academy of Art University and UC Berkeley Extension.
 Locally, she serves as a Richmond Arts & Culture Commissioner and Public Art Advisory Committee member.